FAQs

 All communication with patients, parents, and other providers or team members is done through an email communication system that is compliant with Health Portability and Accountability Act (HIPAA, Rule 104-91).
 Telehealth sessions are also conducted through a HIPAA-compliant system.

 I hope your family is staying safe and healthy.
-In-person evaluations are currently being offered with some safety precautions in place.
+In-person evaluations are currently being offered.
 Telehealth visits are options for portions of the evaluation.
 Click here for more information.

-Please contact me.
-Send an email and I will get back to you within 2 business days.
+Please contact us.
+Send an email and we will get back to you within 2 business days.